 Future expenses specific to the individual’s need are calculated following advice from a range of experts such as occupational therapists, physiotherapists, architects, accountants, employment consultants, rehabilitation consultants and others.

 The amount awarded should reflect

-An award of compensation will normally be split into two parts:
+An award of compensation will normally be split into:

 Money awarded in compensation for a child will usually be held by the court until the child reaches 18.
 After that it can be paid out of court to be under that person’s control, often with the support of a case manager.

 If the individual is incapable of properly managing her own affairs, the Court of Protection will administer the money.
 However, parents are usually involved in managing the award and the decision-making process.